 How Much Will I Be Paid for Serving on a Jury?

-The U.S. District Court will pay you an attendance fee of $40.00 per day (unless you are a federal government employee), plus travel expenses of $0.575* cents per mile round trip from your home.
+The U.S. District Court will pay you an attendance fee of $40.00 per day (unless you are a federal government employee), plus travel expenses for mileage per mile round trip from your home.
 Jurors who earn in excess of $600.00 in attendance fees in one calendar year will receive a form 1099. *Mileage rate and subsistence are based on the current governmental Per Diem allowance.

 How Long will I be On Call?